-In recent years, marine biologist and aquariums worldwide have reported of impressive feats of skill and learning displayed by octopus, leading us to re-evaluating our notion of these fantastic creatures.
+In recent years, marine biologists and aquariums worldwide have reported of impressive feats of skill and learning displayed by an octopus, leading us to re-evaluate our notion of these fantastic creatures.

-And not least these past of couple of weeks, with reports on octopi taking photographs of divers, and an octopus trying to escape its tank at Seattle Aquarium.
+And not least these past of a couple of weeks, with reports on octopuses taking photographs of divers, and an octopus trying to escape its tank at Seattle Aquarium.

 But these aren’t the only signs of octopus intelligence we’ve observed:

-One of the most famous experiments done with octopi has had to do with observational learning, that is learning a skill simply seeing others performing it.
+One of the most famous experiments done with octopuses has had to do with observational learning, which is learning a skill simply seeing others performing it.